-The long awaited third book of The Avalon Series, 'The Brollachan' is out and on sale at Waterstone's and at all our other usual outlets.
+The long awaited fourth book of The Avalon Series, 'The Black Clan' will be on sale at the end of November from Waterstones and at all our other usual outlets.

-In the third book of the compelling 'Avalon Series', the Inverness detective is once again on a case with a mysterious undertone that sees him forging stronger ties with the Highlands, it's people and the history of Scotland.
+In the fourth book of the compelling 'Avalon Series', the Inverness detective is once again on a case with a baffling case that sees him put his job and his reputation on the line.

 You can find special offers and prices for multiple purchases at Peter's website through the button below.